GSA/BSP_Mode1_Reporting/README.md

 ####  ec2:DescribeImages ####

-Allows the Lambda function to query the Images in the master account.
+Allows the Lambda function to query the Images in the management account.

 #### s3:PutObject ####